 FCF grows the supply and sustainability of excellent care.
 Our business development programs and services assist entrepreneurs to launch, stabilize, improve, and expand child care businesses.
 We approach child care leaders as entrepreneurs, increasing their capacity to start and operate financially sustainable child care businesses.

 Child care businesses in Michigan are eligible to participate in a variety of trainings, workshops, cohorts, and individual consultation at no cost.
-To learn more, send an email to InfoMI@firstchildrensfinance.org.
+To learn more about our services, please complete our Client Inquiry Form, or send an email to InfoMI@firstchildrensfinance.org.

 Rural Child Care Innovation Program

 The Rural Child Care Innovation Program (RCCIP) is an innovative community engagement process designed to increase the supply of high-quality child care in rural communities.
 The purpose of RCCIP is to guide communities in identifying the scope and size of their child care challenges, and to empower and support communities to develop solutions to address these challenges.

 Please email James Henderson at email@example.com for additional information.

 The Michigan Department of Education (MDE) is leading a comprehensive, statewide effort – Caring for MI Future – to increase the number of licensed child care programs across the state.
 Caring for MI Future is a $100 million investment that will help more Michigan families find quality, affordable child care in their community by opening 1,000 new, or expanded, child care programs by the end of 2024.